Ncrawfo72/Onshape/README.md

 ![name](https://github.com/Ncrawfo72/Onshape/blob/master/Media/Screenshot%202022-10-24%20154241.png)\

 The spinner part was actually kinda easy or I thought it was it was the easier part of the the 2 parts I made.
 This is probably because it was a pretty straight forward and had things I new how to do unlike the prop.
 I defenintley didnt need as much help as I need on the prop or on other assignments.
+The biggest like im so dumb monment is probably createing the wrong sized hole

 PROP: